What Constitutes A Theft Crime?

 We Are Ready To Defend You

 At the Knightshead Law Firm, we have guided clients through a variety of theft cases.
 We build our strategy on your goals and input, using our depth of legal knowledge and criminal defense experience.
 Whether we negotiate terms or fight for you in court, you can know that we have your best interests at heart.
-To us, law is about defending people who are in desperate situations.
+To us, practicing law is about defending people who are in desperate situations.
 We will protect your rights and your future.